Michael Charles

-Michael Charles (born 23 February 1956) is an Australian born blues musician, songwriter, guitarist, and singer.
+Michael Charles (born 23 February 1956) is an Australian blues musician, songwriter, guitarist, and singer.
 He is an inductee into the Chicago Blues Hall of Fame.

 Early life and education

 Charles was born in Australia.
 His father was a music hobbyist and taught his son his first chords.
-At nine years old Michael formed a band and put on his first live paid performance.
-In 1970 he traveled with older musicians performing shows, corporate gigs, and weddings.
+At nine years old, Charles formed a band and put on his first live paid performance.
+In 1970, he traveled with older musicians performing shows, corporate gigs, and weddings.

 Career

 In 1972, Charles formed the band Black Venom.
 They performed live on television.
-In the early 1980s Charles joined the band Magnum and they released "Bring Back Your Love” – “Coming Back Home”.
+In the early 1980s Charles joined the band Magnum and they released "Bring Back Your Love” – “Coming Back Home” released on the Magnetic Label and produced by Sam Gervasi.

 In 1983, Charles released his first solo recording “I’m A Puppet”.
-In 1984 he met record producer Greg Williams of Dex Audio of Australia and Charles produced several releases.
-Charles performs on Dex Audio's record label Newmarket Music in Australia.
-Greg Williams continues to produce and master Charles’ recordings.
+In 1984, he met record producer Greg Williams of Dex Audio of Australia and Charles produced several releases.
+Charles performs on Dex Audio's record label Newmarket Music in Australia, and Greg Williams continues to produce and master Charles’ recordings.

 In 1985, Charles formed an independent record label, Moonlight Label.
-From 1986 through 1989 Charles and Salik Silverstein of SOS Silver Spoon Productions produced three videos which aired on Australia’s Night Shift, Rage, and MTV.
+From 1986 through 1989, Charles and Salik Silverstein of SOS Silver Spoon Productions produced three videos which aired on Australia’s Night Shift, Rage, and MTV.
 In 1987 and 1988 he traveled about Australia on a promotional tour.

 In 1990, Charles traveled to the USA to perform at Buddy Guy's Legends in Chicago, Illinois.
-From 1990 to 1995 he traveled several times to America, performing with Buddy Guy, Eddy Clearwater, George Baze, Junior Wells, James Cotton, Phil Guy.
+From 1990 to 1995, he traveled several times to America, performing with Buddy Guy, Eddy Clearwater, George Baze, Junior Wells, James Cotton, Phil Guy.
 In 1991 Jerry Bryant of JBTV in Chicago Illinois featured Charles on JBTV's blues show, Blues Oasis.
 In 1993 he released his first solo album.
-(In late of 2006 Jerry Bryant of JBTV and Michael reunited to start a DVD project which continued on into 2007).
+(In late of 2006 Jerry Bryant of JBTV and Charles reunited to start a DVD project which continued on into 2007).

-In 1995, Charles toured with blues musician Jimmy Dawkins, and was signed by producer Jack Mehl to his record label, Moonlight Records; a year later Moonlight released "My Shadow", Michael’s first CD in the USA.
-Charles joined NARAS, the Grammy Award Association where he also entertained monthly for two years at the Chicago Chapter.
+In 1995, Charles toured with blues musician Jimmy Dawkins, and was signed by producer Jack Mehl to his record label, Moonlight Records; a year later Moonlight released "My Shadow", Charles's first CD in the U.S. Charles joined NARAS, the Grammy Award Association where he also entertained monthly for two years at the Chicago Chapter.
 In 2005 he was the recipient of an award from the Grammy Award Association and NARAS commemorating his ten year anniversary.